lukasuz/Chromosome-Karyogram-Extraction/README.md

 ### Failed Extraction

 An example of a failed extraction.
 We can see that chromosome three was detected as a single component, indicated by the single + and identical color.
 Resulting in only 45 single chromosomes being detected.
 Unfortunately, some of the chromosome are inseparable due to the employed methods here (Connected Component Analysis).
-The morphological kernel in this case could be adapted, however, this often results in splitting chromosomes elsewhere, which makes it hard to find to find the optimal set of parameters for every type of chromosome.
+The morphological kernel in this case could be adapted, however, this often results in splitting chromosomes elsewhere, which makes it hard to find the optimal set of parameters for every type of chromosome.

 ## Naming Convention